 The statute listed says it all, which constitutes negligence in the disregard for the safety of the participant.
 After that is proven, you have to show that there was an injury associated to that.
 They can't be held liable for anything if there isn't an injury according to the statute.
-So if you...Read more »
+So...Read more »

 You have to be convicted of the crime.
 If you are just charged the judge may enter restrictions on bail but not likely.
 If you are convicted, most crimes have it to where you can't possess a firearm under federal law.

 My son's father has never met, spoken to, or been involved with our son.
 Very rarely pays a small amount of child support (I have a child support case open).
 He participated in paternity testing, and it's proven he's the father.
-My son is 2 and his father has moved to 2 different states since he...
+My son is 2 and his father has moved to 2 different...
 Read more »

 There are a lot of hoops you have to jump through with adoption and need the right paperwork.
 You first have to terminate the rights of the father and then you have to go through the procedure and requirements necessary to qualify for an adoption.

 I'm 16 and at the time my boyfriend was 23 he just turned 24 in October, I got pregnant in July and we got reported being together he lives with my family & I. We've talked to a detective and CPS.
-My question is if the court charged him with anything and if we got married If I could drop the...
+My question is if the court charged him with anything and if we got married If I could...
 Read more »

 It depends on the language on how both of you own the property.
 There are different types of joint tenants.
 So you could be a joint tenant with right of survivorship or joint tenants in common.
 The later is more likely as the first one needs to have specific language in order to have a joint...Read more »

 There are a lot of different exceptions and it depends on when the author died, if they ever registered for protection and how long the works have been in the public domain or when they were put in the public domain